Check out www.northeastern.edu/go to view the latest Co-op opportunity - announced by President Aoun last Thursday!

 - View our Upcoming Events calendar to view when the next information session is being held.
 These required sessions review the entire study abroad process and are a great place to ask any questions you may have

-3. Meet with an OISP coordinator
+3. Meet with a GEO coordinator

 OISP is always looking for student photos and videos of their time abroad to feature on our Facebook and website.
 Have a photo/video you would like to share with your peers?
 Email this to firstname.lastname@example.org!